-The channel output will be optimised for use with the low-impedance load of either four, eight, or sixteen ohms, as chosen via the DSP Output Configuration page.
-In the 4 $\Omega$ setting the load impedance must not be less than four ohms, in the 8 $\Omega$ setting the load impedance must not be less than eight ohms and in the 16 $\Omega$ setting the load impedance must not be less than sixteen ohms.
-However, higher impedances may be driven in all cases, though the maximum power output of the amplifier channel will be reduced proportionately.
+In low-impedance mode, the output stage may be optimised for use with loads of either four or eight ohms with the SPEAKER LOAD 4 $\Omega$ /70V / 8 $\Omega$ /100V DIP switch 7.
+In the 4 $\Omega$ setting (switch UP) the load impedance must not be less than four ohms, and in the 8 $\Omega$ setting (switch DOWN) the load impedance must not be less than eight ohms.
+However, higher impedances may be driven in both cases, though the maximum power output of the amplifier channel will not be available.

-Check the impedance of the loudspeakers to be driven by the amplifier; if using multiple loudspeakers, employ series/ parallel wiring as appropriate to ensure the combined impedance is not less than the impedance set via the DSP Configuration page.
+Check the impedance of the loudspeakers to be driven by the amplifier; if using multiple loudspeakers, employ series/parallel wiring as appropriate to ensure the combined impedance is not less than the impedance set with switch 7.

-The power capability of an amplifier in low impedance mode should be taken to be the nominal channel power level for the particular amplifier model, assuming the load impedance matches that set via the DSP Output Configuration page.
+The power capability of an amplifier in low impedance mode should be taken to be the nominal channel power level for the particular amplifier model, assuming the load impedance matches that set by switch 7.
 For example, a low-impedance channel of a CVA8125 should be considered to be loading its power supply with 125W.